Sambruk/Open-Accounts-Payable/_posts/2016-09-02-terminology.md

 A simplified explanation of accounts is a way to group transactions, e.g. allow one to see how much money is spent on salaries, for stamps or how much value added tax has been invoiced to customers.

-You can read more about available accounts in the Swedish standard[BAS-kontoplanen](http://www.bas.se/kontoplaner.htm), used by the vast majority of all Swedish organizations.
+You can read more about available accounts in the Swedish standard [BAS-kontoplanen](http://www.bas.se/kontoplaner.htm), used by the vast majority of all Swedish organizations.